Fu188/process_memory_tracker/Final_Report.md

     Line: <The line that causes the leakage happens>
     ```

-	2. Visualize memory report real time detection:
+	2. **Display memory/file leakage real time detection statistic in terminal:**

-#TODO

 #### 3) Goals that are not implemented and its difficulties:

-1. Detect and alert potential memory overflow or underflow especially caused by read and write.
-2. Detect and alert use on uninitialized memory.
+1. Detect and alert use on uninitialized memory.

-3. Detect and alert read and write operations on memory after it has been freed.
+2. Detect and alert read and write operations on memory after it has been freed.

-4. Detect and alert use on memory beyond the allocated size.
+3. Detect and alert use on memory beyond the allocated size.

-5. Detect and alert invalid access to heap and stack.
+   **Difficulties:**

+   Because we cannot perform a real-time monitoring over variables, we currently just provided a user interface for checking whether the operated address is valid.